kosl/ihipp-examples/docs/week1.md

 !$OMP END PARALLEL
 ~~~

-with the code in C and identify the differences in the syntax of OpenMP directives and clauses.
+with the code in C and identify the differences in the syntax of OpenMP directives (constructs) and clauses.

 Explore also the whole Fortran code in the notebook and run it.
 Are the results the same as in C?